By Helen Stone

 10. Create a cohesive scheme

-This room has a clever mix of two dark floor tiles, one with a wood effect and one plain, and the change in texture separates the bathing zone from the shower.
+This clever bathroom idea uses a mix of two dark floor tiles, one with a wood effect and one plain, and the change in texture separates the bathing zone from the shower.
 It is a subtle effect but one that feels very considered, picking up on the timber of the vanity and window frames.

 Hopefully these small bathroom flooring ideas, together with our advice and tips, will help you transform your space into one that is both practical and beautiful.